Common Bet Sizing Beginner Mistakes

 Bluff Bet Sizing

 When bluffing, we should first try to establish how likely it is our opponent will fold.
 If we think it is pretty unlikely, then we clearly shouldn’t be betting at all.
 However, if we think our opponent has a relatively weak range but one we aren’t likely to beat at showdown, we have a good spot to try and make a bluff.
-If we’re just trying to make an opponent fold air that is better than our air, we can get away with betting very small, if we think he has a small piece of the board, we can consider making a slightly larger bet but if we think we need to make a really large bet, it could mean that we’re not getting a very good price on our bluff anymore, so we should reconsider our decision to bluff.
+Suppose we’re just trying to make an opponent fold air that is better than our air.
+In that case, we can get away with betting very small.
+If we think he has a small piece of the board, we can consider making a slightly larger bet, but if we think we need to make a really large bet, it could mean that we’re not getting a very good price on our bluff anymore, so we should reconsider our decision to bluff.

 Bet Sizing Conclusion